mpeterson2/save-session/README.md

 ## How it works

-Except for files, Save Session uses Atom's settings to save its data.
+Except for file data, Save Session uses Atom's settings to save its data.
 If you look at your settings for Save Session, you will see it all there.

 Files are saved in as json on a file.
 By default, this file is stored